springfall2008/batpred/docs/customisation.md

 **switch.predbat_calculate_discharge_oncharge** (_expert mode_) When True calculated discharge slots will
 disable or move charge slots, allowing them to intermix.
 When False discharge slots will never be placed into charge slots.

-**switch.set_discharge_during_charge** - If turned off disables inverter discharge during charge slots, useful for multi-inverter setups to avoid cross charging when batteries are out of balance.
+**switch.predbat_set_discharge_during_charge** - If turned off disables inverter discharge during charge slots, useful for multi-inverter setups to avoid cross charging when batteries are out of balance.

 **switch.predbat_calculate_tweak_plan** (_expert mode_) When True causes Predbat to perform a second pass optimisation